-Bill Jackson, the ship's chief engineer emeritus whose nautical knowledge and experience from more than five decades at sea were matched by the colorful and insightful stories he could tell, died Oct.
+Bill Jackson, the ship's chief engineer emeritus whose nautical knowledge and experiences from more than six decades at sea were matched by the colorful and insightful stories he could tell, died Oct.
 28 in San Leandro.
-He was 94.
+Jackson, who grew up in Berkeley, was 94.

-Jackson's family will hold a memorial service for him at 1:30 p.m.
-Saturday, the day before Veterans Day, on board the World War II-era cargo ship at 1337 Canal Blvd. in the Port of Richmond.
+Jackson's family held a memorial service for him Nov.
+10 on board the World War II-era cargo ship in Richmond, where he was a longtime volunteer.

-From 1935 with the Merchant Marine through the first Gulf War in 1990-91 with the Navy, Jackson traveled the globe, experiencing its many cultures while witnessing history and expanding his encyclopedic knowledge about the workings of ships.
+From 1935 with the Merchant Marine through the first Gulf War in 1990 with the U.S. Navy, Jackson traveled the globe, experiencing its many cultures while witnessing history and expanding his encyclopedic knowledge about the workings of ships.

-His remarkable career included being on ships that were torpedoed and sunk crossing the Atlantic during World War II, even though the Navy initially rejected him for all but menial jobs as a steward when he tried to enlist because he was black.
+His remarkable career included being on ships that were torpedoed and sunk crossing the Atlantic during World War II, even though the U.S. Navy and Merchant Marine rejected him for all but menial jobs as a steward when he tried to enlist because he was black.

 "I told them, 'If I'm going to die in this war, I ain't going to die serving food,' " he recalled in a 2005 interview with Jess Rigelhaupt for the Regional Oral History Office at UC Berkeley's Bancroft Library.
 "And that, in 1942, was the big change.
 It took me three or four days before I could get my job secured, but good people down at the Coast Guard and the shipping commissioner and the union stood up and said, 'If he can fight and he can die, he can work.' "